cameraui/sdk/go/docs/api/sensor.md

 	func NewClipDetectorSensor(name string) *ClipDetectorSensor

-NewClipDetectorSensor creates a new ClipDetectorSensor with the given name.

 <a name="ClipDetectorSensor.GetCategory"></a>
 ### func \(\*ClipDetectorSensor\) GetCategory

 	func (s *ClipDetectorSensor) GetCategory() SensorCategory

-GetCategory returns SensorCategorySensor.

 <a name="ClipDetectorSensor.GetType"></a>
 ### func \(\*ClipDetectorSensor\) GetType

 	func (s *ClipDetectorSensor) GetType() SensorType

-GetType returns SensorTypeClip.

 <a name="ClipDetectorSensor.ToJSON"></a>
 ### func \(\*ClipDetectorSensor\) ToJSON

 	func (s *ClipDetectorSensor) ToJSON() sensorJSON

-ToJSON serializes this sensor to a JSON\-safe representation for RPC transport.

 <a name="ClipDetectorSensor.UpdateValue"></a>
 ### func \(\*ClipDetectorSensor\) UpdateValue